CaseyLabs/kcUtils/utils/kcBlog/readme.md

 # kcBlog

-A simple HTML static site generator (SSG) for markdown files, written in Python.
+A simple HTML static site generator (SSG), which turns simple Markdown files into a functional website.

+This script is written in Python, built by Docker, with the HTML formatted by [SimpleCSS](https://simplecss.org).

 ## Demo